Not to be confused with The Old Moseley Arms.

 A hotel, really, but the bar feels pubby.
 Friendly staff, big, opened-out bar area, cheapish food.
 No ale, but decent lager and wine, probably not a bad place to stay given the price: city centre walkable in around 15 min.
 TVs playing sport, but not too loud.
 Quite an old place originally, but no historic features inside, and big modern extension outside.

 Lovely, traditional Birmingham pub.
-Multi-roomed, so the entertainment at times needed disturb people after a quite pint.
+Multi-roomed, so the entertainment at times need not disturb people after a quiet pint.
 Lovely friendly staff, great beer (Fixed Wheel No Brakes when we visited), good bar snacks, and a nice vibe.
 Benches out front with a (urban!) view to the city.
 About the only problem is the limited hours in the week (no lunchtime opening Mon-fri).